 We Can Help

 If you are involved in a construction project and a dispute or problem has arisen with other parties involved in the project, you should seek legal counsel immediately.
 At the Deno Millikan Law Firm, we have a team of attorneys with deep knowledge of the construction industry and extensive experience in the practice of construction law.
 We stand ready to assist you in the resolution of your dispute and ensure your legal rights are protected.
-Contact us today at 425-259-2222.
+Contact us today at 425-259-2222 or contact us online.